jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 #### Solaris

+  *  Oracle killed commercial Solaris in the middle of the night one day in 2017.
   *  Commercial Unix distribution created by SUN in the 1980s.
   *  Sought to merge the best of Sys V and BSD into one standard Unix.
   *  Ran on propriatery SPARC hardware platform